andrew henderson menu

 However, that’s simply not true.

 Granted, certain jurisdictions like Switzerland and Liechtenstein have largely closed their doors to US citizens, and other countries are unlikely to accept US citizens who aren’t depositing a large amount of money.
-Additionally, services like remote banking might not be available to US citizens if the bank doesn’t think that it’s able to meet FATCA’s due diligence standards.

-Despite these limitations, there are still plenty of high-quality banks and banking jurisdictions that are happy to accept US persons.
-Georgia, which is an incredibly easy place to open an offshore bank account for anyone, is very much open to US citizens, and with interest rates as high as 10% on certain term deposits, it’s an excellent jurisdiction to bank in.
+Georgia, which is an incredibly easy place to open an offshore bank account for anyone, is very much open to US citizens, and with high interest rates on certain term deposits, it’s an excellent jurisdiction to bank in.

 Even exclusive jurisdictions like Hong Kong still accept US citizens if they’re willing to make a large enough deposit.